analyst-one/oikaze/README.md

 $large: 32px;
 ```

-### Create a main theme file
+### Create a Main Theme File

 While not technically required, having a base file will make it easier to use Oikaze in your project.
-This file will import all the token files and pass the variables to Oikaze; which is then exported for use in your project.
+This file imports the main token sets and passes them to Oikaze, which is then forwarded for use in your project.

 ```scss
 // base.scss